echoboomer/terraform-opa-buildkite-plugin/README.md

 ## Configuration

+### `debug` (Not Required, boolean)

+Provides some helpful information when attempting to troubleshoot issues with running the plugin.
+Defaults to `false`.

 ### `fail_step` (Not Required, boolean)

 If this is provided and set to `true`, the Buildkite pipeline will fail if the provided Terraform plan does not meet the specified policy requirements.
 Without this option, the plugin only returns output regarding the assessment.